Sunday, May 01, 2011

 On other nights, this was when I’d unceremoniously pick up the scope and head for the carport like a bat out of hell—the adrenaline rush made the Palomar Junior feel light as a feather.
 There were evenings when the heebie-jeebies got me so bad I’d turn tail before I saw a dagnabbed thing.
 Tonight was different.
 I wanted to see M13 and I was danged if I’d let the UFOs steal that from me.
 The sky was now about as dark as it ever got from our backyard, and I was determined to see stars in M13.

 So I compromised.
 I gathered the telescope up in one piece and walked reasonably and intentionally slowly with it to the paved area next to our carport that the OM called the “turnaround.”
 I even had the intestinal fortitude to go back for the eyepieces and observing table.
-There’d been a time or three when I’d had to leave my accessories out all night, resulting in my sketchpad and the issue of Sky and Telescope that was invariably by my side becoming a dew-soaked mess by morning.
+There’d been a time or three when I’d had to leave my accessories out all night, resulting in my sketchpad and the issue of Sky and Telescope that was invariably by my side being a dew-soaked mess by morning.

 Tonight, while I wasn’t quite ready to discard the extraterrestrial hypothesis, M13, or at least my mental image of M13, trumped a sky full of saucers.
 Not that I was that fond of the way M13 looked in my telescope.
 In fact, I had a love-hate relationship with it not unlike the one I had with M8.